18F/acq-tech-presentations/tech-theory-time/information-assurance/presso.md

-It assumes that other people already have access to your communications channel and attempts to make it impossible for them to read your information even though they can see it.
+It assumes that other people already have access to your communications channel and attempts to make it impossible for them to read your information even though they can see your data.

 ---